 Explaining The Audiogram

-An audiogram is the document that we use in Practice to record of a hearing test.
+An audiogram is a document that we use in Practice to take a record of a hearing test.
 In other words, it is the hearing test graph that we record the hearing test results on to show how well a person can hear different types of sounds.
 It is used to determine if a person has a hearing loss, and if so, how bad that loss is.
-In essence the audiogram is a record of the lowest sounds you can hear.
+In essence, the audiogram is a record of the lowest sounds you can hear.

 Understanding an Audiogram